viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 ### Troubleshooting

-If you run into the following error `Failed to open serial port` when flashing your esp32 with linux, make sure the user is added to the group `dialout` with `sudo gpasswd -a $USER dialout`
+If you run into the error `Failed to open serial port` when flashing your ESP32 with Linux, make sure the user is added to the group `dialout` with `sudo gpasswd -a $USER dialout`

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).